meowmeowahr/kevinbotlib/docs/index.md

 ### Features

 * **The Command Scheduler**
-    * A way to asyncronously run robot tasks
+    * A way to asynchronously run robot tasks
     * Commands can be grouped to run sequentially, or in parallel if desired
     * Commands can be executed at a set interval
 * **The Communication System**
     * Based on [websockets](https://github.com/python-websockets/websockets)
-    * Data can be easily sent from robot to client or vise-versa
+    * Data can be easily sent from robot to client or vice-versa
-    * Data is syncronized between all clients
+    * Data is synchronized between all clients
     * Out-of-the-box ready-made sendables for builtin primitive types
     * Easy to create custom sendables based on [pydantic](https://github.com/pydantic/pydantic) models
 * **The Vision Pipeline System**